ab2bc/AQY/crates/sui-framework/docs/sui/balance.md

 <a name="sui_balance_ENotSUI"></a>

-System operation performed for a coin other than SUI
+System operation performed for a coin other than AQY

 <pre><code><b>const</b> <a href="../sui/balance.md#sui_balance_ENotSUI">ENotSUI</a>: u64 = 4;